My First Rehearsal of the year – broken down!

-As I begin my 21st year at the same high school, my very first rehearsal of the year is well-planned and executed down to a science.
+As I begin my 25th year at the same high school, I extensively plan my first rehearsal.
+I also execute my plan down to a science.
 While minor details change, the mindset and approach is consistent from class to class, year to year.

-Before you read the plan for my first rehearsal (which will be September 4th), I don’t want some of the details to muddy the purpose of this post.
+Before you read the plan for my first rehearsal, I don’t want some of the details to muddy the purpose of this post.

 The purpose of this blog is to show you: